JohnBetaCode/JohnBetaCode/Management_Notes.md

 * Me in front of the camera (and 600 people) at my first events → What do I have to teach these much more experienced professionals?
 Why would they want to listen to me?
 What value am I going to bring them?

-✋ Although it's normal to feel it, it's something you have to battle daily, face and take action.
+✋ Although it's normal to feel it, it's something you have to battle daily, face and take action against.
 This reaction when leaving your comfort zone is instinctive, a security mechanism inherited from when leaving the cave could mean not living another day.
 So the important thing is to dare, or else you will never know what could have happened.

 So the question is: How do you mentally prepare to take action?